mallibone/mallibone.github.io/_posts/2022-07-26-Creating-a-countdown-button-for-NET-MAUI.md

         BackgroundColor="{StaticResource Secondary}"/>
 ```

-General rule of thumb a button is a rectangular UI element.
-If we set the `HeightRequest` and the `WidthRequest` to the same value, we get a square.
-Further setting the `CornerRadius` half of the value, we get a nice circle.

 A general rule of thumb a button is a rectangular UI element.
 We get a square if we set the `HeightRequest` and the `WidthRequest` to the same value.
 Further configuring the `CornerRadius` to half of the height/width value, we get a nice circle.

 ![A round button showing two remaining seconds.]({{ site.url }}{{ site.baseurl }}/assets/images/2022-07-26-RoundButton.png "A round button showing two remaining seconds.")